-To encourage and reward high-achieving students whose parents work in a Florida Sheriff’s Office, the Florida Sheriffs Association has established two college scholarship programs.
+To encourage and reward high-achieving students whose parents work in a Florida sheriff’s office, the Florida Sheriffs Association has established two college scholarship programs.

-The FSA Student Scholarships
+The FSA Student Scholarships - Criminal Justice Field

-The FSA/Motorola Solutions Foundation College Scholarships
+The FSA/Motorola Solutions Foundation College Scholarships - STEM Field

 The FSA/Motorola Solutions Foundation College Scholarships are for students planning to pursue a career in a STEM(Science, Technology, Engineering, Math) related field who is an eligible dependent son or daughter of a full-time sheriff's office employee.
 Students must complete an application and write an essay describing what attracted them to a STEM field of study and their professional goals.

-To facilitate the work of the screening committee, applications for scholarships must be received at FSA headquarters no later than February 20, 2017.
-Winners will be notified shortly thereafter.
 If you have questions about the scholarship application process, call or email Patti Brigance at (850) 877-2165 or email@example.com.